-We have applied to list our common stock on The Nasdag Global Market under the symbol "DDDD."
+We intend to apply to list our common stock on The Nasdaq Global Market under the symbol "DDDD."

 We are an "emerging growth company" as defined under the federal securities laws and, as such, have elected to comply with certain reduced public company reporting requirements in this prospectus and may elect to do so in future filings.